 Lethargy = Anxiety?

-Severe fatigue and an unwillingness to perform life's activities can be a serious problem that may contribute to severe anxiety.
-Learn more by taking my free 7 minute anxiety test now.
+Severe fatigue and an unwillingness to perform life's activities can be a serious problem that may be related to severe anxiety.
+Learn more by taking my free 7 minute anxiety test now, which will score your anxiety symptoms and help you learn more about anxiety.

 Causes of Anxiety Lethargy

-The causes of lethargy are complex, and in reality there is rarely one specific cause.
-But it's likely that your lethargy is caused by some combination of:
+Lethargy is often an anxiety symptom, especially with more severe anxiety.
+But the causes of lethargy from anxiety are complex, and in reality there is rarely one specific cause that leads to lethargy in those with anxiety disorders and stress.
+If you feel like you’re more lethargic than you used to be because of anxiety, it's likely that your lethargy is caused by some combination of:

 - Neurotransmitter Changes Anxiety plays a role in the levels of neurotransmitters that you have in your brain.
 Neurotransmitters affect how you think and feel, and the pleasure and joy you get from events.
 So when you have anxiety, much of the joy and happiness is essentially sucked out of your life.
 It becomes much harder to find yourself wanting to get up and out of bed when it doesn't feel like happiness will follow.